Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Vinyl siding ranks high among all the choices of cladding for your home’s exterior.
 One reason why is that it’s virtually maintenance-free.
-Just clean your vinyl siding once a year with mild soap and water.
-Whereas wood and cement fiber require painting every few years.
+Easy cleaning instructions are provided by manufacturers.
+It’s a much easier process than the wood and cement fiber which require painting every few years.
 Stucco can develop cracks, chips, and holes that need fixing.
 Even brick mortar is susceptible to crumbling that requires repair.

 Additionally, vinyl can withstand the harsh elements of nature.
-Manufacturers design vinyl products to withstand winds up to 110 mph.
+Manufacturers design vinyl products to withstand powerful winds.
 It’s also heat-, cold- and moisture-resistant.
 Plus, you won’t have to worry about termite or other insect damage.
 Moreover, it’s remarkably strong and impact-resistant.
-Extremely durable, you can expect your vinyl siding to last 60-100 years.
+Extremely durable, you can usually expect your vinyl siding to last several decades.

 Finally, installing vinyl siding on your home is a great investment.
 When comparing home improvement projects, it has one of the highest rates of return on your investment, 77.6%.
 It’s one of the best ways to increase your home’s curb appeal, value and protection of your home.